dbm-network/custom-files/Server Assigned Prefixes/README.md

 # DBM Mods Server Assigned Prefixes

+## Note: You can only use one modified bot.js at a time currently.

 Allows your bot created by Discord Bot Maker to use a server assigned prefixes